-Susan Ariel Aaronson 22 December 2012
+Susan Ariel Aaronson, Saturday, December 22, 2012

 The internet is an expanding opportunity for growth.
 This column argues that in recent years, however, policymakers and market actors have been undermining its potential.
 Governments and market actors are reducing both access to information and freedom of expression, as well as moving towards a splintered, non-global internet.
 Commitment to an open, free and global internet will be hard, but if bilateral, regional or multilateral trade agreements encourage interoperability, we might see some harmony among signatories’ privacy, online piracy, and security policies.

-Marco Annunziata 07 December 2012
+Marco Annunziata, Friday, December 7, 2012

 Today’s technological innovation is regarded by many as all about social media and entertainment, with no impact on economic growth.
 This column argues that such scepticism is premature.
 A closer look at selected industries suggests that the ‘industrial internet‘ – a network that binds together intelligent machines, software analytics and people – through accelerated adoption of sensors and software analytics, will have a powerful impact on productivity and growth.